 So I joined a few Cannabis groups, and I started the podcast as a way to talk about Cannabis use and mental health, specifically.
 Starting the podcast led me to finding my Budsista’s and helped me rediscover that I still had lots to say.

 It helped me find my voice again, and while I am doing it as a hobby right now, I do hope to make it into a career as the podcast evolves.

-If you would like to listen to Comfortably Uncomfortable Conversations, you can find it on Spotify, Apple iTunes, and wherever podcasts are played regularly.
+If you would like to check out Comfortably Uncomfortable Conversations, you can do so on Itunes, Spotify, and all major platforms, or you can click this link.